 To help people visualize how this all fits together, we created a reconstruction.

-Everything we’ve worked on can be found neatly organized on our website: teampurplelion.com.
-You can search all our work via tag, topic, or type (eg. meta, reconstruction, transcript, etc.).
+Everything we’ve worked on can be found neatly organized here on our site.
+You can search all our work via tag, topic, or type (eg. meta, reconstruction, transcript, guest post, etc.).